 What is the Armenian Genocide?

-The Armenian Genocide, considered the first mass genocide of the 20th century, was the murder and expulsion of 1.5 million ethnic Armenians in Turkey, under the Ottoman government between 1914 and 1923.
-It is believed to have started on April 24, 1915, when hundreds of Armenian intellectuals were rounded up and were deported, eventually killed, by the authorities.
-Several methods were used to implement the massacre, one of them being the death march of people into the Syrian Desert where they were deprived of food and water, while also having to suffer more mental and physical atrocities from their oppressors.
+The Armenian Genocide considered the first mass genocide of the 20th century, was the murder and expulsion of 1.5 million ethnic Armenians in Turkey under the Ottoman government between 1914 and 1923.
+It is believed to have started on April 24, 1915, when hundreds of Armenian intellectuals were rounded up deported, and eventually killed by the authorities.
+Several methods were used to implement the massacre, one of them being the death march of people into the Syrian Desert, where they were deprived of food and water while also having to suffer more mental and physical atrocities from their oppressors.

 What makes the event so controversial is that Turkey continues to ignore its status as a genocide.
-At best, it acknowledges it as mass killings, rather than a systematic eradication of ethnic Armenians.
-As of 2020, 32 countries around the world, including US, Russia, Canada, France, Germany, and Italy, officially recoginse it as genocide.
-However, the relations with Turkey and the influence of the government has often kept Hollywood and other film industries from giving the same treatment to it as has been given to the Holocaust, the World Wars, or any other significant historical event.
+At best, it acknowledges it as mass killings rather than a systematic eradication of ethnic Armenians.
+As of 2020, 32 countries around the world, including the US, Russia, Canada, France, Germany, and Italy, officially recognized it as genocide.
+However, the relations with Turkey and the influence of the government have often kept Hollywood and other film industries from giving the same treatment to it as has been given to the Holocaust, the World Wars, or any other significant historical event.

-‘The Promise’ uses a fictional premise with made-up characters, but also adds real-life events into the mix to educate the audience about what really happened.
-In one scene, the protagonist ends up with a group of refugees who fight the Turkish forces, while trying to escape the side of a mountain to the coast from where the French Navy comes to their rescue.
-A similar event took place in 1915, where for 53 days, thousands of Armenian civilians fought for their lives at the town of Musa Dagh.
+‘The Promise’ uses a fictional premise with made-up characters but also adds real-life events to educate the audience about what happened.
+In one scene, the protagonist ends up with a group of refugees who fight the Turkish forces while trying to escape the side of a mountain to the coast, from where the French Navy comes to their rescue.
+A similar event took place in 1915, where, for 53 days, thousands of Armenian civilians fought for their lives in the town of Musa Dagh.
 Eventually, they had to run away from the other side of the mountain and were helped by the French.

 Another scene that reenacts a real event is the one that takes place between US Ambassador Henry Morgenthau and Turkish Interior Minister Talaat Pasha.
-It is taken from Morgenthau’s memoirs, where he mentions that Pasha sought the insurance money of the Armenians who were killed by his government from the American life insurance companies who might have had them as policy holders.
+It is taken from Morgenthau’s memoirs, where he mentions that Pasha sought the insurance money of the Armenians who his government killed from the American life insurance companies who might have had them as policyholders.

-The director also added the character of Christian Bale’s Chris Meyers to emphasise the importance of journalistic integrity and independent reporting which shows the true picture of what really happens on the ground.
+The director also added the character of Christian Bale’s Chris Meyers to emphasize the importance of journalistic integrity and independent reporting, which shows the true picture of what really happens on the ground.
 He looked towards the likes of Armin T. Wegner to make Meyers more realistic.

 Read More: Best Christian Bale Movies